Jonathan-dev2002/Mini-Shop/README.md

 * `GET /favorites` – Get all favorite products for the current user
 * `POST /favorites` – Add a product to favorites
 * `DELETE /favorites/{productId}` – Remove a product from favorites

+### Health-check & Metrics
+- `GET /health`
+  Verifies that the application and database connection are healthy (returns 200 OK if everything is fine, 503 Service Unavailable if there’s a failure).
+- `GET /metrics`
+  Exposes Prometheus-compatible metrics, including CPU usage, memory usage, HTTP request latency, request counts, and more.

 ## Contact